 Moulton's Market is always bustling with village activity.

 I love winter, in its stark, peaceful beauty.
-I love snow, and how it has the ability to slow down our lives, give us a day off from our normal busyness.
+I love snow, and how it has the ability to slow down our lives, and give us a day off from our normal busyness.
 In New England when it is snowing, you are almost guaranteed a snow day from school, unlike our experiences with snow out in Utah, where school was regrettably never cancelled.
 It is an understatement to say that I love snow days.
 I adore those lovely days spent in pj's, sipping hot cocoa, and reading a good book all day long, while kids gleefully play in the snow.
 It is pretty close to heaven to me.
 And our first winter in the village is already proving to be spectacular.